What you need to know

 How to plan ahead

 It’s always good to plan at least a year ahead when it comes to managing withdrawals from your super.
 It is worth checking now that you have complied with this amount before the end of this financial year.
-If you do not need this full amount of money for your normal living expenses (i.e. the rate is too high), you may be able to recontribute to your super or talk to an adviser about how to use another strategy which maximises your overall financial position.
+If you do not need this full amount of money for your normal living expenses (i.e. the rate is too high), you may be able to recontribute to your super or talk to an adviser about strategies to maximise your overall financial position.

 Aged care funding changes